 Normally we would visit the Ouvrage La Ferté on the second day.
 Spending two days on the tour really gets to grips with how and why Sedan was a major site for Franco-German battles in 1870, 1914, 1918 and 1940.
 It also becomes apparent how these battles were interlinked.

-- 1870 Franco-Prussian battle, Sedan - Please contact Tucker Tours for details of this personalised private tour.
+In addition to a standard one-day or two-day Tucker Tour, for visitors with an interest in other battles, personalised tours are available.
+For example: 1870 Franco-Prussian battle, Sedan.
+Please contact Tucker Tours for details of this personalised private tour.